 NVIDIA® PhysX® is a physics engine that can use the GPU to accelerate game and 3D application performance.
 You can select the GeForce video card or CPU as a PhysX® processor, or configure the computer to auto-select a PhysX® processor (recommended default setting).

-- Go to NVIDIA Control Panel (see page C 26). - 2.
-Click Set PhysX configuration. - Click to Select a PhysX processor from the menu; Auto-select (recommended) is the default setting. - 4.
-Click Apply to save the settings.
+- Go to NVIDIA Control Panel

+- Click Set PhysX configuration.

+- Click to Select a PhysX processor from the menu; Auto-select (recommended) is the default setting.

+- Click Apply to save the settings.